-The Statement of Reserves Data and Other Oil and Gas Information outlined below is dated February 23, 2022, with an effective date of December 31, 2021.
+The Statement of Reserves Data and Other Oil and Gas Information outlined below is dated March 6, 2023, with an effective date of December 31, 2022.
 Reserves evaluations have not been updated since the effective date and, therefore, do not reflect changes in the company's reserves since that date.
-The preparation date of the information is January 10, 2022.
+The preparation date of the Statement of Reserves Data and Other Oil and Gas Information outlined below is February 2, 2023.